Step: SQL query

 Referencing upstream variables

 You can mix and match SQL steps with other step types within your transform.
-If you choose to do so, this will introduce some additional language semantics, since transforms allow variables with the same name to co-exist at any given step, delineated in the UI with the t1, t2, ...
+If you choose to do so, this may introduce additional semantics, since transforms allow variables with the same name to co-exist at any given step, delineated in the UI with the t0, t1, ... and v prefixes.
+The v prefix denotes any newly created variable, while the t# prefix denotes variables that have been joined from other tables.

 For example: